inveniosoftware/training/09-deposit-form/README.md

 ## What did we learn

 - We have seen how to create a new view with templates
+- We have seen how to protect a view requiring login
 - We have built a new form with validation
 - We learned how to create a record minting its PID and then index it